TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab1.md

   * `Exp`,
   * `ID` and
   * `INT`.
 For grading, it is required to comply with these sort names literally.
+Test cases for  `FieldDecl` and `ParamDecl` should be covered in the tests for the sorts `ClassDecl` and `MethodDecl` respectively.
 2. Abstract syntax tests for valid instances of these sorts.
 3. Disambiguation tests for associativity and precedence in expressions.
 4. Test cases for mandatory and optional whitespace.